arm-developer-tools/windowsperf/BUILD.md

 > :warning: You may see `wperf` error message `CoCreateInstance failed for DIA` in case DIA SDK is not installed or registered as a COM service.

-As an Administrator run from command line:
+As an Administrator run from the command line:

 ```
 > cd "C:\Program Files\Microsoft Visual Studio\2022\Community\DIA SDK\bin\arm64"